anish-lakkapragada/tubestack/src/content/about.md

 # tubestack feature guide

-tubestack is a minimal desktop application to enable you to read youtube content in a more clean, organized way. it is designed to cultivate self-reflection and intentful exploration in one's interests.
+tubestack is a minimal desktop application for reading youtube content in a more clean, organized way. it is designed to cultivate self-reflection and intentful exploration in one's interests.

 below is a guide explaining a little bit on how tubestack works and some features we hope you enjoy.